W427697/Discord-/MIGRATION.md

 - This will make sure that we can one day lazy load docgen, without changing how stories are rendered.

 ### Core changes

+#### Dropping support for Node.js 16

+In Storybook 8, we have dropped Node.js 16 support since it reached end-of-life on 2023-09-11.
+Storybook 8 supports Node.js 18 and above.

 #### Autotitle breaking fixes